bitcoinfo/bitcoin-history/UnitedNations.md

 UN Secretary-General António Guterres assembled a [group of experts](https://news.un.org/en/story/2018/07/1014511) from technology, science, policy, and academia.
 Their focus is the impact of blockchain, AI, and other innovations on global economies and societies; with the aim of applying their benefits and protecting against unwanted consequences.
   >“it’s time that someone at this level takes this initiative, to begin a global policy discussion on the increasingly digital world that we are living in.”

-* Aid:Tech assisted in the first [birth recorded on the blockchain](https://medium.com/aid-tech/the-first-baby-born-on-the-blockchain-e457abd90b49), with two more only days later.
-Partnered with PharmAccess, Aid:tech brings charitable donations to pregnant women in Tanzania, uses blockchain records to ensure the women get proper pre-natal care; tracking the progress of their pregnancies.

 The Blockchain Charity Foundation, [established by Binance](https://www.newsbtc.com/2018/07/25/binance-teams-up-with-malta-to-create-the-blockchain-charity-foundation/) 7/18, in collaboration with the President of Malta.